standenboy/bf/README.md

 # bf
 A simple brainf*ck interpreter writen in C

+# Wrapping
+Wrapping is a feature that some brainf*uck interpreters have, however i have chosen to omit it, the user will probably never user more than 20 cells anyway

+# Int size
+unlike some versions of bf, i have chosen to allow any standard int to be in a cell rather than just 0-255

 # Installation
 To build and install the program the user can use the